 Fall is probably my favorite time of year: cool weather, hot beverages…and PUMPKINS.
 I love decorating with pumpkins!
 Last Fall, I decided to decorate my daughter’s room for Fall, but keeping with the sweet colors of her nursery decor.
-That’s how I came up with these Colorful Sock Pumpkins!
+That’s how I came up with these Sock Pumpkin Crafts!

-This tutorial is specifically for the smaller two pumpkins, but I’ll explain the slight variations I made to create the larger pumpkin at the end of this tutorial!
+This tutorial is specifically for the smaller two pumpkins, but I’ll explain the slight variations I made to create the larger pumpkin at the end of this Sock Pumpkin Crafts tutorial!

 I started with Dollar Tree pumpkins.
 The two small green pumpkins are plastic and have removable stems.
 To start, I removed the stems, sprayed them with white spray paint and set them aside.